joshdmiller/ng-boilerplate/README.md

   staying out of the way.
 Components should end up tested, linted, compiled, and minified, ready for use in a production environment.
 - Integration with popular tools like Bower, Karma, and LESS.
-- *Encourages* test-driven development.
-It's the only way to code.
+- *Encourages* test-driven development, if you're into that kinda thing.
 - A directory structure that is cogent, meaningful to new team members, and supporting of the above points.
 - Well-documented, to show new developers *why* things are set up the way they